mjcramer/aws-cloudwatch-metrics-to-amp/README.md

 ## Overview

 This Lambda function processes Kinesis Firehose events containing metric data.
-For each record, it extracts metrics, creates Prometheus gauge metrics, and pushes these metrics to a Prometheus PushGateway.
+For each record, it extracts metrics, creates Prometheus gauge metrics, and pushes these metrics to a Prometheus remote write URL.

 ## Architecture